Sightseeing in Madeira

 There are spas aplenty if you’re looking for a bit of pampering to go along with your relaxation to leave you rejuvenated or spend some time on the numerous beaches by the crystal clear sea.

-Take a walk along the promenade before dining at one of the delicious restaurants on offer in Funchal or even head into the hills to one of the small village restaurants for authentic Madeiran cuisine and of course their famous wine.
+Take a walk along the promenade before dining at one of the delicious restaurants on offer in Funchal.
+Or you could even head into the hills to one of the small village restaurants for authentic Madeiran cuisine and their famous wine.

 Top Tips for Madeira